 - Maintaining records in Tessitura, a comprehensive data management system specialized for arts organizations

-- Collection and editing of post-performance discussions and audience enrichment talks
+- Transcriptions and audio editing of artist interviews and post-performance discussions

 - Teacher Resource Center material management, accessioning

 - Tabulation and qualitative analysis of evaluation and survey data